 Platform

-A person wanted an intelligence he could live with, so he built one.
+A person wanted an intelligence he could live with.
+So he built one.
 This is how.

 Origin · I